soumitradev/ProofPea/README.md

 - [x] Check if a propositional logic formula is valid or not by converting it to CNF first
 - [x] Check if a propositional logic formula is in Horn form
 - [ ] Check if a Horn formula is satisfiable or not
+- [ ] Check the equivalence of two given formulae
+- [ ] Check the validity of a given sequent
+- [ ] Run performance tests on each of the modules, and try and optimize them as much as possible
 - [ ] (Not sure if this is even possible, but I think it is) Given a valid sequent, construct a proof for it (maybe not optimal, just a proof)
-- [ ] Check the validity of a given sequent
 - [ ] [Optional] Make a SAT solver
 - [ ] [Optional] Optimize the proof constructor by using Proof Search, similar to a kind of Prolog
-- [ ] Run performance tests on each of the modules, and try and optimize them as much as possible

 ## Usage